pullisanisatvika/Covid-19-Death-Rate-Analysis-with-Python/README.md

-# COVID-19 Death Rate Analysis With
+# COVID-19 Death Rate Analysis With Python
 This data science tutorial delves into the complexities of COVID-19 death rates, utilizing Python for insightful analysis and visualization.
 You'll join us on a journey to:

 # Uncover patterns: